Methadone Clinic Hartsville, SC

 Darlington County Clinic

-Darlington County Clinic is a methadone clinic in Hartsville, SC.
-It is situated in Darlington County at 900 South Fourth Street, 29550 zip.
-Darlington County Clinic provides regular outpatient treatment and outpatient treatment.
-Other than methadone treatment, Darlington County Clinic offers individual counseling, substance use education and marital/couples counseling.
-Darlington County Clinic provides medication assisted services to women and men.
+Darlington County Clinic is a methadone treatment facility in Hartsville, South Carolina.
+It is located in Darlington County at 900 South Fourth Street, 29550 zip.
+Darlington County Clinic provides outpatient treatment and regular outpatient treatment.
+Other than methadone treatment, Darlington County Clinic offers family counseling, group counseling and substance use education.
+Darlington County Clinic provides medication assisted treatment to women and men.

 Rubicon Family Counseling Center

 Rubicon Family Counseling Center is a methadone clinic in Hartsville, SC.
 It is located in Darlington County at 510 East Carolina Avenue, 29550 zip.
-Rubicon Family Counseling Center provides regular outpatient treatment, intensive outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-Other than methadone treatment, Rubicon Family Counseling Center offers individual counseling, employment counseling or training and health education services.
-Rubicon Family Counseling Center provides medication assisted treatment to women and men.
+Rubicon Family Counseling Center provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and intensive outpatient treatment.
+Other than methadone treatment, Rubicon Family Counseling Center offers hepatitis education, counseling and support, group counseling and family counseling.
+Rubicon Family Counseling Center provides medication assisted services to women and men.

 FAQs for a Methadone Clinic in Hartsville, SC: